signalfx/splunk-otel-go/example/README.md

 go run .
 ```

-You can find the collected telemtry in:
+You can find the collected telemetry in:

 - OpenTelemetry Collector output
 - Jaeger: <http://localhost:16686/search>